Bayesian semi-parametric G-computation for causal inference in a cohort study with MNAR dropout and death: Analysis of the Betula data

 \subsection{Results and comparison with other methods}

+We estimated $\tau$ using the proposed BSP method and embedded sensitivity parameters.
+For each chain the first 1000 iterations were discarded as burn-in, and 2240 posterior samples of $\tau$ were obtained.
+We sampled pseudo data of size $N^*=25000$ at each iteration.
+Convergence of the posterior samples was monitored using trace plots of the samples.
+To reduce computation time we used 448 parallel chains.
+Total computation time was 1 hour and 18 minutes.

+For longitudinal exposure regimes limited overlap is not uncommon.
+To avoid extrapolation of the outcome model outside the range of estimated propensities we restrict the overlap region for the longitudinal exposure regimes.
+Specifically, we restrict data to the set of individuals that have an estimated propensity score that lies within the range of the observed propensities for the two contrasting regimes (similar to the procedure used in \cite{Zhou2019positivity}).

-The posterior sampling results revealed a mean episodic memory score of 37.4 (95\% CI; $35.6, 39.4$) for exposed and 37.0 (95\% CI; $36.1, 38.0$) for unexposed individuals, and an estimate of $\tau$ of 0.40 (95\% CI; -$1.27,2.16$), suggesting that there is no effect of becoming a widow on memory among those who would survive irrespective of exposure.
+We consider two settings for our BSP approach.
+First, we specify a normal distribution for the residual of the outcome as described in the algorithm (BSP-GC1); second (BSP-GC2), we replace the normal distribution with a t-distribution with 3 degrees of freedom ($t_3$).
+For BSP-GC1, the posterior sampling results revealed a mean episodic memory score of 38.2 (95\% CI; $35.4, 40.8$) for exposed and 38.1 (95\% CI; $35.6, 40.1$) for unexposed individuals, and an estimate of $\tau$ of 0.18 (95\% CI; -$1.43,1.86$), suggesting that there is no effect of becoming a widow on memory among those who would survive irrespective of exposure.
+For BSP-GC2, the posterior sampling results revealed a mean episodic memory score of 38.2 (95\% CI; $35.5, 40.9$) for exposed and 38.0 (95\% CI; $35.6, 40.1$) for unexposed individuals, and an estimate of $\tau$ of 0.21 (95\% CI; -$1.42,1.82$).
+The conclusions are insensitive to the two choices of outcome residual distribution here.

-As a second analysis, we compare our approach (BSP-GC) with three other methods used for causal effect estimation of longitudinal data with time-varying confounding.
-For simplicity of comparison we estimate $\mathrm{E}[Y_j(\bar{z}_j)-Y_j(\bar{z}'_j)\mid \bar{s}_j=1]$ and set $\gamma_j=0$ and $c(z_j)=c(z'_j)=0$.
-The causal contrasts are thus estimated by computing